BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/labs/blog.md

 </ul>
 ```

-This page now contains links to all the other pages in the site.
-Feel free to make it prettier! :-)

-# Seeding the Database
+## Seeding the Database

-Create a directory named `articles`.
-Inside this directory create a file named `1.json` containing something like this:
+Create a directory named .
+Inside the `articles` directory create a file named `1.json` containing some code that looks like this:

 ## articles/1.json